naught101/rules/source/quickstart/conflicting_rules_and_effects.rst

-:orphan: Summarized and moved to :doc:`abilities`
+:orphan: Summarized and moved to abilities

 ===========================
 Conflicting Rules & Effects